|IB Information · School profile|

 The language of instruction is English.

-In order to be awarded Brandos Atestatas (the national certificate of secondary education), Year 12 students taking national programme are required to have final grades in all subjects studied over the two final years.
-In addition, they have to pass at least 2 but no more than 6 graduation exams (centrally prepared and externally assessed).
+To be awarded the Brandos Atestatas (the national certificate of secondary education), Year 12 students are required to have final grades in all subjects studied over the two final years.
+To enter a university students have to pass at least 3 state graduation exams (centrally prepared and externally assessed).

-Vilnius Lyceum ranks students within the year at the end of a semester and a school year on the basis of the grade averages for the semester and for the year, respectively.
-IB students are ranked separately because of a different type of the syllabus and more rigorous assessment requirements.
+Students are ranked at the end of a semester and at the end of a school year on the basis of the grade average.
+IB students are ranked separately because of a different type of the syllabus and grading system and more rigorous assessment requirements.

 |(c) Vilniaus licėjus, Autoriai|